ironbar/arc25/docs/modeling/Iteration_28_refine_predictions.md

 could request for 13500 tokens in the refining prompt, and a total sequence length of 14500 tokens considering that we allow to predict 1000 tokens.

+### How much VRAM is needed for 14500 sequence length?

 ## Results

 ## Conclusion